 Issue identified Recommended action 5 Report format The Consortium currently provides a detailed report which is then summarised appropriately to inform other meetings within the Council at Officer and Member levels.
 It would not be appropriate to comment negatively on this approach particularly as positive feedback regarding internal audit performance can be seen in the return of satisfaction surveys during 2016/17 and was gained in meetings with officers as part of the EQA.
 However, internal audit reports are 'lengthy' and in developing an increasingly risk based approach consideration could be given to moving to an exceptions based executive summary highlighting significant risks.
 The Consortium should consider whether focusing on risk as a basis for reporting would allow movement towards an 'executive summary' approach which highlights only significant risks.
 This may help further build the profile of internal audit and allow greater efficiency within the team through reducing the time consumed in report production and clearance.
-6 Auditee feedback At the time of the review feedback questionnaires had been received in respect of 24 audits undertaken during 2016/17, all received scores in excess of 80% with the only areas showing as requiring improvement relating to:- Were recommendations practical and useful, and Sufficient to remedy weaknesses identified in the report The IACM should continue to monitor feedback as it moves towards an increasingly risk focused so that as changes are made to internal audit practices; these can be aligned with improvements in the way internal audit value is perceived.
+6 Auditee feedback At the time of the review feedback questionnaires had been received in respect of 24 audits undertaken during 2016/17, all received scores in excess of 80% with the only areas showing as requiring improvement relating to: - Were recommendations practical and useful, and - Sufficient to remedy weaknesses identified in the report The IACM should continue to monitor feedback as it moves towards an increasingly risk focused so that as changes are made to internal audit practices; these can be aligned with improvements in the way internal audit value is perceived.

 Issue identified Recommended action 7 Annual Report The IACM produces an Annual Audit report which summarises the years work and includes analysis of performance.
 The opinion reflects 'In respect of the main financial systems, Appendix 1 shows that internal controls were found to be operating satisfactorily or well, giving an overall confidence in the internal control system operating in relation to these systems'.
 The form required by the PSIAS requires a wider statement based upon the fullness of the assurances and knowledge available to the IACM which 'must also include significant risk exposures and control issues, including fraud risks, governance issues, and other matters needed or requested by senior management and the board'.
 In alignment with recommendations made earlier the internal audit plan should be constructed so that the IACM is able to provide a wider assurance to each Authority in support of the governance statement.
 Best practice is that the Annual Report should also contain reference to all significant risks and therefore co-ordination with and an understanding of issues being raised by the range of assurances available is essential in order to meet this broader scope.
 In this way the Annual Report can be used to support the Councils Governance Statement.
 8 Reports produced by the IACM It is considered good practice that the IACM is involved in conducting assignments particularly in relation to high risk areas but in such circumstances appropriate arrangements should be made for 'supervision' and clearance of reports.
 In circumstances where the IACM undertakes a review personally arrangements should be made for a second person review of the file.
-9 Derbyshire Dales DC Whilst it is recognised that arrangements for this Council are outside of the core Consortium arrangements.
-It would be beneficial for the established internal audit processes contained within the Internal Audit Manual to be applied as this will aid consistency of approach, training and supervision.
-Standardised procedures should be implemented regarding: The use of Audit Briefs, Working paper review, and The approach to IT audit
+9 Derbyshire Dales DC Standardised procedures should be implemented regarding: - The use of Audit Briefs, - Working paper review, and - The approach to IT audit